netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>features</b></td>
         <td>[]enum</td>
         <td>
           List of additional features to enable.
 They are all disabled by default.
 Enabling additional features may have performance impacts.
-Possible values are:<br> - `PKT_DROP`: enable the packets drop flows logging feature.
+Possible values are:<br> - `PacketsDrop`: enable the packets drop flows logging feature.
 This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.
-If the `spec.agent.eBPF.privileged` parameter is not set, an error is reported.<br> - `DNS_TRACKING`: enable the DNS tracking feature.
+If the `spec.agent.eBPF.privileged` parameter is not set, an error is reported.<br> - `DNSTacking`: enable the DNS tracking feature.
 This feature requires mounting the kernel debug filesystem hence the eBPF pod has to run as privileged.
-If the `spec.agent.eBPF.privileged` parameter is not set, an error is reported.<br> - `FLOW_RTT` [unsupported (*)]: allows enabling flow latency (RTT) calculations in the eBPF agent during TCP handshakes.<br><br/>
+If the `spec.agent.eBPF.privileged` parameter is not set, an error is reported.<br> - `FlowRTT` [unsupported (*)]: allows enabling flow latency (RTT) calculations in the eBPF agent during TCP handshakes.<br><br/>
         </td>
         <td>false</td>
       </tr><tr>